Introduction to Website Design & Development

 Here are the key ingredients for well-designed and -developed websites, compliments of WCD.
 Check out Warren's examples.
 Contact him with questions.

-- Identifying a Site's Purpose: information, inspiration, entertainment, new clients, bookings, wedding wishes, love, invitations, sympathy, sport, thanks, brain teasers, events, Christmas.
+- Identifying a Site's Purpose: information, inspiration, entertainment, new clients, bookings, love, invitations, sympathy, sport, thanks, brain teasers, events, Christmas.

 - Identifying Its Audience: new customers, students, parents or children, teachers, animal lovers, church congregants, Bible-study groups.